All images © by Roberto Piperno, owner of the domain. Write to firstname.lastname@example.org.

 The walls had only one gate on the land side.
 It was preceded by a ravelin, an outwork in front of the gate.
 From there a bridge crossed the fosse to another ravelin on the counterscarp (the outer side of a ditch), of which no trace now remains.
 The attack on the Land Gate was especially severe as it was directed by Mustafa Pacha himself.
 The Ottomans seized the outer ravelin but the Venetians exploded a mine under it.
 On July 9 at the cost of enormous losses the Ottomans conquered the inner ravelin, but this too was blown up by the Venetians causing more than a thousand casualties.

-(left) Porta da Mar (Sea Gate); (right) an ancient statue from Salamis, which the Venetians placed in the harbour (now near the Sea Gate)
+(left) Porta da Mar (Sea Gate); (right) a statue from Salamis, an ancient Roman town, which the Venetians placed in the harbour (now near the Sea Gate)

 The Ottomans repeated their attacks and the eldest son of Mustafa Pacha died in an assault which lasted 48 hours.
 At this point Mustafa Pacha, discouraged by the limited results achieved by his troops, stricken by the death of his son and ignoring the fact that the defendants had exhausted their gunpowder, offered extremely good terms for the surrender of Famagusta.
 The terms included: a) military honours; b) safe transfer of the troops to Candia; c) freedom for the rest of the population to remain or follow the troops.
 On August 1 the offer was accepted and the troops with some families embarked on Ottoman ships.

-Porta da Mar: detail of the decoration; the marbles come from the ancient town of Salamis, four miles north of Famagusta; the inscription says "Nicolao Priolo Prefecto" and is dated 1496
+Porta da Mar: detail of the decoration; the marbles come from Salamis, four miles north of Famagusta; the inscription says "Nicolao Priolo Prefecto" and is dated 1496

 Move to other pages of this section: